gauthamchandra/learning-ruby-from-js/ruby_oop_design.md

 #Module

 A module in Ruby is a data structure for holding methods and constants.
-It can be thought of as a ```public final static``` Java class.
-Variables in a module don't make much sense as they are subject to change and almost everything in a module is either a constant or an unchanging function.

-Just like classes, they have a ```CamelCase``` naming convention.
+Just like with classes, they have a ```CamelCase``` naming convention.

 ```ruby
 module Foo